MProuts/MProuts.github.io/source/_posts/2016-02-21-so-youre-thinking-about-programming.markdown

 * * *
 <p></p>
 -> **Pause**.
-Ask yourself: "Even though this is frustrating sometimes and stuff's often broken, can I see myself making a career out of perpetually dealing with stuff being broken?" <-
+Ask yourself: "Even though this is frustrating sometimes and stuff's often broken, can I still see myself making a career out of perpetually dealing with stuff being broken?" <-
 * * *
 <p></p>